-We promote the value of theatre buildings and champion their future
+We promote the better protection of theatre buildings to protect the future of live theatre

-We are also happy to respond to enquiries or requests for advice.
-Our Resource Centre Library is open to researchers by appointment.
-Read our Guide to using The Theatres Trust Resources and Resource Centre find out about our Reference Library or have a look at our Library Catalogue (Excel) to discover what information our Library holds.
+Read our Guide to using The Theatres Trust Resources and Resource Centre to find out about our Reference Library or have a look at our Library Catalogue (Excel) to discover what information our Library holds.

 View the Theatre Buildings at Risk Register 2015